MyAllocator/myallocator-pms-php/README.md

 ## API Response Format

-A request call will always return an array with the following response structure:
+A successful request call will always return an array with the following response structure:

     return array(
         'code' => $rcode,